lacanoid/datalink/docs/primer.md

      {"rc": 404, "url": "http://www.ljudmila.org/foo"}
      {"url": "file:///etc/issue"}

-Note that successful checks for web datalinks do not mean that the web page actually exists.
+Note that successful checks for web datalinks do not mean that the the web page actually exists.
 [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) is stored in the resulting datalink so that one can check further.
+`404 NOT FOUND` errors were successfully inserted in the above example.

 (3 rows)